This glossary may be freely reproduced provided this URL is properly cited with hyperlink and

 - B Roll

-- Cutaway shots which are used to cover the visual part of an interview or narration.
+- Cutaway shots which are used to cover the visual part of an interview

 - Backdrop